isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

 <h5 class="margin--bottom--lg" id="playlist-stories-for-adults"><b>Playlist: Stories for Adults</b></h5>

-Relive the pleasure of being told stories, even as adults.
+<p>Relive the pleasure of being told stories, even as adults.
 Tune in to these podcasts to discover a myriad of life experiences from over the world, and our own shores.
-Stories range from the poignant, humorous, bizarre to downright frightening.
+Stories range from the poignant, humorous, bizarre to downright frightening.</p>
 <br>
 <h5>1. <a href="https://themoth.org/podcast" target="_blank">The Moth</a></h5>
 <p>The Moth Podcast hosts an archive of stories from a myriad of life experiences.
 Told by storytellers from all walks of life ranging from the everyday person to personalities, the stories are a reminder of how our humanly longings and fears are essentially similar.  </p>